 There are generally two varieties in this area, Water Lettuce and Water

 Hyacinth.
 They both simply float on the water surface never rooted in soil.
 The dangling roots are continually absorbing the nutrients floating in the ecosystem keeping the water quality in check.
 Placing the Hyacinth in the biofalls filtration maximizes the benefit of the plants with all the passing water for it to filter.
 In mid July always check for water flow restriction due to the rapid growth of this plant and the strain it can put on the system.
-They are also very effective in streams, simply place a piece of gravel on the roots to hold it in place if a corner is not available.
+As this plant rapidly expands, it may be pertinent to discard some.
+Be sure that they are discarded in the trash or a compost pile and be absolutely certain that they can not make it to a natural water source!!

 If Koi are the gem fish of the water garden, then unquestionably the Lotus is the gem of aquatic plants.
 Lotus are planted in the deeper water and sprout high above the water level.
 They bloom a gorgeous flower that can later be used for indoor dry flower arrangements.
 A distinguishing feature of these plants, is that it repels rain water rather than absorbing it.